 Model–View–ViewModel architecture consists of:

-- Model – Represents either a real state content, or a data access layer that represents content.
+- Model – Represents either a real state content or a data access layer that represents the content.

 - View – Reflects user actions and informs the ViewModel